-For decades, Connecticut offered huge tax breaks to lure in companies.
+For decades, Connecticut offered substantial tax breaks to lure in companies.
 The state’s business relocation strategy worked.
-More companies are headquartered in Connecticut than any other state.
+More companies are headquartered in Connecticut than in any other state.

 It didn’t last forever, though.
 Why did businesses move to the south?
 Other states caught on to the game and started offering even better perks.